fxmarty/directvoxgo-mareva/README.md

 Then, generate a random trajectory using a Bézier curve with

 ```
-python3 generate_bezier_curve.py --output output_folder/ --init path/to/initial_pose.txt --coordinates coarse_data.npz
+python3 generate_bezier_curve.py --output data/dataset/ --init path/to/initial_pose.txt --coordinates coarse_data.npz
 ```

 where the initial pose is used at the beginning of the trajectory, and can for example be one of the pose from the test set.
+Here `--output` should be the folder where the training data is stored, so that a `test_traj.txt` file can be saved there with the poses to be used for the video.

 The video can be generated with